harmlessgoose/cv/README.md

   - Led the Quieter Notifications project, reducing per-transaction notifications and introducing a new monthly payment reminder.
   - Led the project to automatically close dormant Flex accounts, removing unused credit being reported to CRA's
   - Worked on the development of Flex Physical Cards, including API groundwork, acceptance testing, email notifications and UI changes.
-  - COntributed to the Defer First Payment project, delaying initial repayments to a month later.
+  - Contributed to the Defer First Payment project, delaying initial repayments to a month later.
   - Transitioned all customer-facing app screens to a new design and architecture, implementing and testing all provided designs.

 Additional Contributions: